contao-thememanager/demo/README.md

 When installing a fresh Contao application, select Contao Theme and upload following demo file:

 ![Select the contao theme option and upload the file](/docs/_images/install/cm/selectTheme.png "Select Theme")

+Type in
+> contao-thememanager/demo

+within the searchbar (**B**) and install it from the recommended themes using version 4.13

+or

-A: Select the option 'Contao Theme' and upload the following file or
+select the option 'Contao Theme' and upload the following file
-B: Type in contao-thememanager/demo and install it from the extension catalogue

 | Contao Version |             Download              |
 |----------------|:---------------------------------:|